PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * All Lithuanian Phone Numbers are registered and every Person who use specific Phone Number are known.
-Don't answer from a call of unknown Phone Numbers.
+Don't answer from a calls of unknown Phone Numbers.
 * Specific Phone Numbers are used for Marketing, no awareness training of risks regarding those Phone Numbers yet.
 ```